bixb922/umidiparser/README.md

 Exceptions:

-RuntimeError is raised if format type 2 is processed with this method.
+A *RuntimeError* is raised if format type 2 is processed with this method.
-Use the MidiFile.tracks[n] to iterate through a single track.
+Use the MidiFile.tracks[n] object to iterate through a single track.

-## MidiFile methods

 ### play

 Iterate through the events of a MIDI file or a track, sleep until the event has to take place, and yield the event.